gepetobio/100-days-of-code/r1-log.md

 ### R1D10
 Today I started my Random Quote Machine app... scrapped the jQuery version and now I'm transforming it in a React app.
 Worked more on markup and styles.
 No functionality available for now.
 Also studied Functional Programming (Functors and Monads).
 Exchanged some ideas with @Isaac_Sogunro on an app he's working on and kept working on a Portfolio page to help @artoo_O with HTML and CSS.
 No public hangout session today though :-(

+### R1D11
+Today I kept working on my Random Quote Machine app.
+It's working with React and I managed to apply a bit of the Functional Programming knowleged I got so far.
+I still need to polish it as it's too rough but the main functionalities are working!!!
+I also studied Functional Programming (Functors and Monads Laws) and my brain fried a bit.
+But I'll get there!
+Couldn't do my hangout session again but I'll try to do it tomorrow!